ScriptSmith/insta-scrape/README.md

 ## Disclaimer
-This was written over a 1 hour period; it might be wrong and it will probaly break.
+This was written over a 1 hour period; it might be wrong and it will probably break.